 Since its establishment, the Checkpoint Charlie Foundation has organized and/or provided financial support to the following projects with Los Angeles:

-2015 Berlin street artists LoBros visit Los Angeles
+Visit by the Berlin street artists LoBros to Los Angeles

 2014 Fire Department youth exchange with Los Angeles